rlwhitcomb/utilities/README.md

 ### Calc
 - implement Taylor series expansion of other trig/log functions to requested precision
 - separate out the log/trig functions into TrigLogUtil (or something like that), for better encapsulation (NumericUtil is getting too big)
+- need sec, cot, csc, and inverses as well
 - redo the [box] formats of strings (to be? x'...', b'...', o'...') then parse such beasts back to strings
 - allow "_" in numeric values, like Java does
 - format options for commas (or _) (';,' or ';__') or (';$' to format as dollar)??